 The external flash worked for some rare cases but the artificial light (especially when it came from above) made my photos really ugly!

-Set your camera on a tripod.
+Set your camera on a tripod

-Adjust the camera settings to “TV”-mode (or “S” on some cameras)
+Adjust the camera settings to TV-mode

-In this mode you manually select the shutter speed while the camera automatically adjusts the aperture for you.
+In the “TV”-mode (or “S” on some cameras) you can manually select the shutter speed while the camera automatically adjusts the aperture for you.
 Select a long shutter speed (1 second or more if you have a still subject) so the camera sensor can gather a lot of light.

-ISO somewhere around 1600 depending on your camera.
+Select a pretty high ISO, somewhere around 1600 depending on your camera.

-Press the shutter button.
+Press the shutter button

-So my challenge to you is to try this setup next time you’re tempted to turn on the lights!
+Try this setup next time you’re tempted to turn on the lights!
 Comment below and let me know how it worked out for you!